ines/course-starter-python/docs/index.md

 ├── gatsby-config.js
 ├── gatsby-node.js
 ├── main.js
-├── meta.json           # Add neccasary customization such as descriptions bio and branch needed to make binder from ├── package-lock.json
+├── meta.json           # Add necessary customization such as descriptions bio and branch needed to make binder from ├── package-lock.json
 ├── package.json
 ├── theme.sass          # Can be customizable to change fonts style and size and website colours and font